Ramsay Street crash: Plot

 On his birthday, Andrew Robinson (Jordan Smith) receives two cheques for the sale of a mobile app that he helped create along with Natasha Williams (Valentina Novakovic) and Ed Lee (Sebastian Gregory).
 Andrew attempts to tell Natasha that he sold the app without her knowledge, but decides to wait until the following day.
 Natasha, Chris Pappas (James Mason) and Summer Hoyland (Jordy Lucas) give Andrew tickets to see The Jezabels in the city that night.
 Sophie Ramsay (Kaiya Jones) also plans to attend the concert, but her uncle, Paul Robinson (Stefan Dennis), forbids her from going because she has not done her homework.
-Andrew and his friends meet outside in Ramsay Street to put their belongings in Chris' car and Andrew expresses his unhappiness that Ed is coming along.
-While the group talk, Sophie sneaks out of her house and gets into the boot of Chris' car unseen.
+Andrew and his friends meet outside in Ramsay Street to put their belongings in Chris's car and Andrew expresses his unhappiness that Ed is coming along.
+While the group talk, Sophie sneaks out of her house and gets into the boot of Chris's car unseen.

 During the journey, a phone begins ringing, but the group cannot work out whose it is.
 Ed believes the ringing is coming from the boot, so Chris pulls over to the side of the road.
 The group discover Sophie in the boot and try and work out what to do with her.
 Summer suggests that Chris takes her home, while Ed offers to call a taxi and go back with her.
 Andrew, desperate not to miss the concert, asks Chris to take her in the car, despite knowing that there is not a spare seatbelt.
 Chris reluctantly agrees and Sophie sits on Summer's lap.
 Summer asks what time The Jezabels are on stage and Andrew mentions that he wrote it down on his ticket, which is in his wallet inside Summer's bag.
 As Summer searches for the ticket, she finds the two cheques inside and asks Andrew about them.
 He tries to get his wallet back, but Summer discovers the cheques are worth $25,000 and Natasha realises he has sold the app.

 An argument breaks out between Natasha and Andrew, which Summer and Ed join in on.
 Ed asks Andrew how he sold the app without Natasha's signature and they all realise that he forged it.
 Chris struggles to stay focused and asks everyone to calm down, while Natasha wants him to stop the car.
-She then decides to call the police and Andrew reaches back to stop her, but jostles Chris' arm causing him to lose control of the car.
+She then decides to call the police and Andrew reaches back to stop her, but jostles Chris's arm causing him to lose control of the car.
 It runs off the road and hits an embankment, before flipping over and coming to a rest upside down.
 Natasha pulls Ed from the wreckage, while Chris helps a shocked Summer out and then returns to check an unconscious Andrew.
 On his way home, Rhys Lawson (Ben Barber) drives past the crash site and is flagged down by Natasha.
 He calls an ambulance and begins assessing everyone.
 Rhys tells Chris to keep the others warm and awake.